Hands joining together over a table symbolizing collective impact and collaboration

 1. Narrative Leadership

-Every organization exists within a larger story about the problem it addresses.
-Narrative leadership means actively shaping how that story is told — not just reporting on organizational activities, but influencing how the field understands the issue, the solutions, and the organizations positioned to deliver them.
+Every organization exists inside a larger story about the problem it addresses.
+Narrative leadership means actively shaping how that story is told.
+It is not about reporting on organizational activities.
+It is about influencing how the field understands the issue, the solutions, and the organizations positioned to deliver them.

-Organizations like PolicyLink and the Harwood Institute have built national influence not by outspending competitors on marketing, but by consistently advancing a coherent narrative that shapes how funders and policymakers think about social change.
+Groups like PolicyLink and the Harwood Institute have built national influence this way.
+They did not outspend competitors on marketing.
+They consistently advanced a coherent narrative that shapes how funders and policymakers think about social change.
 They lead with ideas, not programs.

 2. Stakeholder Alignment

-Communications is one of the most powerful tools for organizational alignment — and one of the most underused.
-When board members, staff, donors, and community partners receive consistent, coherent messages about organizational priorities and progress, they make better decisions and work toward the same ends.
+Communications is one of the most powerful tools for organizational alignment.
+It is also one of the most underused.
+When board members, staff, donors, and community partners hear consistent messages, they make aligned decisions.
+When they do not, alignment erodes fast.

-Stakeholder alignment communications means designing deliberate message architectures — not just talking points, but structured frameworks for how different audiences should understand organizational identity, priorities, and impact.
+Stakeholder alignment communications means designing deliberate message architectures.
+Not just talking points.
+Structured frameworks for how each audience should understand organizational identity, priorities, and impact.

 3. Fundraising Infrastructure

 Communications strategy is inseparable from fund development strategy.
-The donor cultivation cycle — awareness, interest, engagement, investment, renewal — is a communications cycle.
-Every touchpoint is an opportunity to advance or undermine that cycle.
+The donor cultivation cycle is itself a communications cycle:

-The organizations that build sustainable funding streams do not treat communications and fundraising as separate functions.
-They design them together, with each communications touchpoint serving a specific purpose in the donor journey.
+• Every touchpoint either advances or undermines that cycle.
+Organizations that build sustainable funding streams do not treat communications and fundraising as separate functions.
+They design them together.
+Each touchpoint serves a specific purpose in the donor journey.

-The Fundraising Effectiveness Project's annual reports consistently show that average nonprofit donor retention hovers around 43-45% — meaning more than half of donors do not give again after their first gift.
-The research points to relationship quality, not just solicitation frequency, as the primary driver of renewal.
+The AFP Fundraising Effectiveness Project has shown donor retention around 42-45 percent for years.
+More than half of donors do not give again (AFP Fundraising Effectiveness Project).
+The research is consistent on why: relationship quality drives renewal, not solicitation frequency.
 Donors who feel informed and connected to mission outcomes renew at dramatically higher rates than those who only hear from an organization at year-end appeal time.

-This has significant practical implications for how communications strategy should be built.
-It means that the question "What should we communicate to donors?" cannot be answered separately from "Where are our donors in the cultivation cycle, and what do they need to hear to deepen their investment?"
+This has one practical implication.
+The question "what should we communicate to donors?" cannot be answered separately from "where are our donors in the cultivation cycle, and what do they need to hear next?"

 4. Community Voice and Accountability

-For organizations working in community development, social justice, or direct services, communications strategy carries an accountability dimension that is absent in most corporate frameworks.
-The communities served by the organization are stakeholders in the organization's narrative — and they have a right to participate in shaping it.
+Communications strategy for nonprofits carries an accountability dimension that most corporate frameworks miss.
+The communities the organization serves are stakeholders in the organization's narrative.
+They have a right to participate in shaping it.

-Community accountability communications means creating structures for community input into organizational messaging — not as a one-time consultation, but as an ongoing practice.
+Community accountability communications means creating structures for community input into organizational messaging.
+Not a one-time consultation.
+An ongoing practice.

 Building a Nonprofit Communications Strategy: A Step-by-Step Framework